-5. Explore Downtown
+5. Shop in Downtown Cancun

-6. Coco Bongo
+6. Party at Coco Bongo

-Coco Bongo offers the ultimate in Cancun nightlife.
+Coco Bongo offers the ultimate in Cancun Mexico nightlife.
 It is not your typical nightclub with a dance floor, although there are plenty of those in the city, but rather a venue that provides high energy entertainment and music and of course flowing drinks.

-7. Isla Mujeres All Inclusive Trips
+7. Visit Isla Mujeres

-8. Tulum Ruins
+8. See the View at the Tulum Ruins

 Located near Playa del Carmen, the unique Tulum ruins are an easy excursion from Cancun and definitely one that should not be missed.